PHOTOS Interface in C++; Technical and Physics Documentation: Appendix: User Configuration

 In future, an option to suppress a combination of consecutive branches may be introduced.
-For example if bremsstrahlung in leptonic $\tau$ decays is generated by programs prior to {\tt PHOTOS}, and the decay is stored in HepMC as the cascade $\tau^\pm \to W^\pm \nu$, $W^\pm \to l^\pm \nu$, {\tt PHOTOS} must be prevented from acting on both vertices, but only in cases when they are present one after another.
-One can also think of another {\tt PHOTOS} extension for the following type of special case: if a vertex $q \bar q \to l^\pm l^\mp$ is found then it should not be ignored but passed for generation as $q \bar q \to Z \to l^\pm l^\mp$ where the intermediate Z is created internally for {\tt PHOTOS}.
+For example if bremsstrahlung in leptonic $\tau$ decays is generated by programs prior to {\tt PHOTOS}, and the decay is stored in {\tt HepMC} as the cascade $\tau^\pm \to W^\pm \nu$, $W^\pm \to l^\pm \nu$, {\tt PHOTOS} must be prevented from acting on both vertices, but only in cases when they are present one after another.
+One can also think of another {\tt PHOTOS} extension.
+If a vertex $q \bar q \to l^\pm l^\mp$ is found, then it should not be ignored that intermediate state can be then attributed, $q \bar q \to Z/\gamma^* \to l^\pm l^\mp$, and used for matrix element calculation.